DALM1/dalm1term/README.md

 Usage
 To use DALM1Term, follow these steps:

-Start the application: npm start
+Start the application: npm start / npm run dev

-Open your web browser and go to http://localhost:3000 Enter a command in the input field and click "Execute" The output of the command will be displayed in the output area below the input field.
+Open your web browser and go to http://localhost:3000 Enter a command in the input field and click "Execute"

+The output of the command will be displayed in the output area below the input field.
 How It Works
 DALM1Term uses Express.js to handle HTTP requests and responses.
 When a user submits a command, the application uses the exec() function from the Node.js child_process module to execute the command in the terminal.
 The output of the command is then sent back to the user in the HTTP response.